GeoNode/geonode-project/README.rst

     docker-compose run -f docker-compose.development.yml -f docker-compose.development.override.yml --rm --service-ports django

+3. Access the site on http://localhost/

-If you set an IPDB debug point with `import ipdb ; ipdb.set_trace()` then you should be facing its console and you can see the django server which is restarting at any change of your code from your local machine.
+If you set an IPDB debug point with ``import ipdb ; ipdb.set_trace()`` then you should be facing its console and you can see the django server which is restarting at any change of your code from your local machine.

 If you want to run the instance on a public site